Benefits of physical activity

 The benefits of physical activity range widely.
 Most types of physical activity improve health and well-being.

 Physical activity refers to any bodily movement that expends energy through the use of skeletal muscles.
-A subset of physical activity, Exercise, is defined as planned, structured, and repetitive movement intended to improve or maintain physical fitness and overall health.wide range of health benefits is associated with physical activity, making it a key factor in the prevention and management of various health conditions.
+A subset of physical activity, Exercise, is defined as planned, structured, and repetitive movement intended to improve or maintain physical fitness and overall health.
+A wide range of health benefits is associated with physical activity, making it a key factor in the prevention and management of various health conditions.
 Regular physical activity has been shown to help prevent or delay chronic illnesses such as cardiovascular disease, Type 2 diabetes, certain cancers, stroke, and hypertension.
 It is also associated with improved mental health outcomes, including reduced symptoms of Depression and anxiety.

 Recommended amount

 Two and a half hours of moderate-intensity exercise per week is recommended for reducing the risk of health issues.
 However, even doing a small amount of exercise is healthier than doing none.